TOMOFAST/Tomofast-x/README.md

 ### License

-Tomofast-x code is licensed under the Creative Commons license, the kind that allows commercial use but forces users to acknowledge usage of Tomofast-x and to cite the relevant work.
+Tomofast-x code is licensed under the MIT license, the kind that allows commercial use but forces users to acknowledge usage of Tomofast-x and to cite the relevant work.